thebigpotatoe/face-recognition-docker/README.md

 ### Running Standalone Container

-Running standalone is a quick easy way of getting started with this image.
+Running a standalone is a quick easy way of getting started with this image.
 There are multiple ways of passing a descriptor to a singular container described in [injecting descriptors section](#Injecting-Descriptors), but for this example we will use bind mounts.

 It is assumed that you have a `descriptors.json` file stored somewhere you care about.
 For this example it will be in `/usr/descriptors/descriptors.json` on the host machine.
 Therefore you can run a bind mount using;